tbwrigh/numv/README.md

 ## Matrix

-matrix.v contains all the functions and structs related to mtrices
+matrix.v contains all the functions and structs related to matrices

 #### Matrix Functionality